 This training is ideal for educators, caregivers, and others working with children three to six years old.
 Attendees work in all kinds of settings, from nature-based schools and forest kindergartens to public schools, traditional preschools, HeadStart programs, childcare centers, daycare, and more.
-Light breakfast and lunch are included, but bring your canteen for drinks.
+Breakfast is included, but pack a lunch and bring your canteen for drinks.

 ERAFANS will provide a professional development certificate at the conclusion of the event.
-Please dress for the weather, as at least 50% of this event will take place outdoors, and don't forget your canteen!
+Please dress for the weather, as 100% of this training takes place outdoors, rain or shine.

 Tour of Fallen Forest: Where Forest School Magic Happens!